Perspective | Duxbury High’s antisemitism scandal is more evidence that parents need to do better. Here’s how.

 This is not just about a football team’s antisemitic play call.
 Do we want our children to choose a path toward the Avenue of the Righteous?
 Or do we want them to stay silent?

 Linda K. Wertheimer, a veteran journalist, is a 2020-2021 Spencer Fellow in Education Journalism at Columbia University and the author of “Faith Ed: Teaching about Religion in an Age of Intolerance.”
+She is on Twitter @lindakwert.

 Follow On Parenting on Facebook and join our discussion group here to talk about parenting and work.
 Sign up here for our weekly newsletter.